inga-lovinde/TrustPilotChallengeRust/README.md

 How to run to solve the original task for three-word anagrams:

 ```
-cargo run data\words.txt data\hashes.txt 3 "poultry outwits ants"
+cargo run data\words.txt data\hashes.txt 4 "poultry outwits ants"
 ```

-(Note that CPU with AVX2 support is required; that is, Intel Haswell (2013) or newer, or AMD Excavator (2015) or newer)
+(Note that CPU with AVX2 support is required; that is, Intel Haswell (2013) or newer, or AMD Excavator (2015) or newer.)

+In addition to the right solutions it will also output some wrong ones, because for performance and transparency reasons only the first 8 bytes of hashes are compared.
+This means that for every requested hash there is 1/1^32 chance of collision, so for 10 requested hashes you will get one false positive every 430 millions of anagrams, on average, which allows one to roughly measure the perfomance of MD5 calculation.